 Nimble Execution.
 We believe we have nimble execution capabilities, with the ability to redeploy capital more quickly than the typical REIT land ownership models because we offer shorter terms on our loans than typical equity REITs.
-Our current portfolio as of February 28, 2023 has an average maturity of 2.0 years with significant prepayment protections, whereas we believe that certain competitors with typical equity REIT land ownership models have long-term leases averaging approximately 16 years.
+Our current portfolio as of December 31, 2023 has a weighted average maturity of 2.1 years with significant prepayment protections, whereas we believe that certain competitors with typical equity REIT land ownership models often have long-term leases averaging 10 years or more.
 The duration of our loans, as compared to the length of leases usually employed by equity REITs, allows us to redeploy our capital with more flexibility as market changes occur instead of being locked in for longer periods of time.
 This model also allows our borrowers to retain control of their real estate assets, which is important to their businesses and allows for more flexibility regarding their capital structure.